twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/dhamma-talks-by-mogok-sayadaw-about-the-translator%zh.rst

 • In 1980 moved to Taiwan.

-• In 1986 went to Thailand and in 1988 took the higher ordination (became a monk) at the Monastery of Loong Por Chah’s Forest Tradition.
+• In 1986 went to Thailand and in 1988 took the higher ordination (became a monk) at a Monastery of Loong Por Chah’s Forest Tradition.

 • Stayed in Thailand until 2005, and then